ashish1009/Kreator/README.md

 ## Basic APIs

 ## TODOs
+- TODO: Remove Creator and Implementation files in final commit.
+Only Interface and Library .a file
 - TODO: In Logger::Init() : Change default argument file path when Asset manager will get introduced